filecoin-station/core/README.md

 [Common Configuration](#common-configuration):

 - `FIL_WALLET_ADDRESS` _(string; required)_: Address of the Filecoin wallet that
   will receive rewards.
-The value must be a mainnet address starting with `f410` or `0x`.
+The value must be a mainnet address starting with `f410`, `0x`.

+  Addresses starting with `f1` are deprecated.
+We allow them for now but will start rejecting them in an upcoming version.

-  If you just want to give `core` a quick spin, you can use the address `f410fhgyuvi4k35wnqkvtdpewptt2oihbchvy5bdlmxy` or respectively `0x39b14aa38adf6cd82aB31BC967Ce7a720E111Eb8`.
+  If you just want to give `core` a quick spin, you can use the address `0x000000000000000000000000000000000000dEaD`.
 Please note that any earnings sent there will be lost.

 This command outputs metrics and activity events: